Filing a Mesothelioma Claim in Illinois

 - AHERA: Asbestos Hazard Emergency Response Act

-Illinois asbestos laws state that contractors and workers must be trained and licensed by the IDPH in order to safely remove the toxic substance from schools, commercial buildings, or public buildings in Illinois.
+Further, Illinois asbestos laws state that contractors and workers must be trained and licensed by the Illinois Department of Public Health (IDPH) in order to safely remove the toxic substance from schools, commercial sites, and public buildings.

-Illinois mesothelioma lawyers are familiar with how the courts apply federal, state, and regional asbestos laws and can help their clients navigate these complex regulations.
+An Illinois mesothelioma lawyer will be familiar with how the courts apply federal, state, and regional asbestos laws and can help their clients navigate these regulations.

 Illinois VA Information for Mesothelioma Victims

 Veterans are diagnosed with mesothelioma at a much higher rate than the average population.
-Every branch of the military used asbestos before 1980, and it still exists in some ships, bases, and family housing.
+Every branch of the military used asbestos until the early 1980s, and it still exists in some ships, bases, and family housing.

 Thankfully, veterans with mesothelioma can access a number of benefits through the U.S. Department of Veterans Affairs (VA).